-Considering all the dimension-6 SMEFT operators, that appear in the EWPO at the leading order, it can be seen that only eight of ten WCs, which appear at tree-level, can be constrained by the LEP-I observables.
-We compute their best fit, first with only EWPO and then including $\Delta_{CKM}$.
-In this case, best fit $\chi^2$ relaxes to $\sim 3$ from a SM $\chi^2$ value of $40$ from EWPO.
-On the other hand, inclusion of $\Delta_{CKM}$ relaxes it to $\sim 10.8$ from a SM $\chi^2$ of $44$.
-We also analyzed 2D correlations of the pairs of WCs with the highest correlation being of $C_{Hl_3}$ and $C_{ll}$.
-We find that SMEFT at the leading order brings pull for all the Electroweak observables within $1\sigma$.
+Considering all the dimension-6 SMEFT operators, that appear in the EWPO at the leading order, only eight of the ten WCs, that appear at the tree-level, can be constrained by the EWPO.
+We compute their best fit, first with only EWPO and then including $\Delta_{CKM}$ (matched to SMEFT at 1-loop level).
+For the case of only EWPO, the best fit $\chi^2$ becomes $\sim 3$ compared to a SM $\chi^2$ value of $40$.
+On the other hand, the inclusion of $\Delta_{CKM}$ makes the best fit $\chi^2$ $\sim 10.8$ compared to a SM $\chi^2$ of $44$.
+We also analyzed 2D correlations of the pairs of WCs with the highest correlation being between $C_{Hl_3}$ and $C_{ll}$.
+We find that SMEFT at the leading order brings the pulls for all the Electroweak observables within $1\sigma$.
 Recent $M_W$ measurement also fares exceptionally well with the pull coming down to $\sim -0.03 \sigma$.
 However, the EWPO fit worsens the $\Delta_{CKM}$ compared to the SM as the discrepancy increases to $-2.7 \sigma$.
-When $\Delta_{CKM}$ constraint is also taken into the account in the fit, discrepancies in $A_l^{SLD}$, $A_b^{FB}$ and $A_c^{FB}$ go beyond 1$\sigma$ while improving the agreement with $\Delta_{CKM}$ at $-0.3 \sigma$.
-Overall, we can conclude that even after including the $\Delta_{CKM}$ into the fit, the pulls for all the observables are within $2\sigma$ and with most them within $1\sigma$.
+When the $\Delta_{CKM}$ constraint is also taken into the account in the fit, discrepancies in $A_l^{SLD}$, $A_b^{FB}$ and $A_c^{FB}$ go beyond 1$\sigma$ while improving the agreement with $\Delta_{CKM}$ at $-0.3 \sigma$.
+Overall, we can conclude that even after including the $\Delta_{CKM}$ into the fit, the pulls for all the observables are within $2\sigma$ with most them within $1\sigma$.